-Chest pain caused by a pulled muscle is the result of trauma that can occur several days before the pain transpires.
+Chest pain caused by a pulled muscle is the result of trauma that can occur several days before the pain appears.
 Consider any activities you have done recently that might result in a pulled muscle.
 Injury from direct trauma can cause tenderness of the chest wall muscles.
-You will notice tenderness when pressing on the area with fingers.
-Coughing and weight lifting are possible factors leading to a pulled muscle in the chest.
+You will notice tenderness when pressing on the area with your fingers.

 Depending on the severity of the strain, you may experience a loss of mobility.
 You may not be able to open your arm out to the side or raise it above your head.
 Once swelling has subsided, this should improve.
 You can begin to gently stretch the chest muscles once you no longer feel pain.

 Read more: How to Heal a Muscle Strain

 Chest muscles are pulled and strained in varying degrees.
 The mildest pulled muscle injury yields few tears and little weakness.
 A moderate injury results in more tears to the chest muscles, and loss of strength and mobility.
 The most severe injury causes the muscle to rupture, potentially requiring surgery and other medical interventions.